Strongly Regular Graphs with Generalized Denniston and Dual Generalized Denniston Parameters

 The construction, classification, and nonexistence of SRGs, as well as their connections to other mathematical structures, has been an intensively researched area (see for example the monograph \cite{BM}).
 A powerful approach to constructing SRGs is to employ Cayley graphs.

-\begin{defn}[Cayley graph] Let $G$ be an additively written finite group of order $v$ and $D$ be a subset of $G$ such that the identity $0_G \notin D$ and $D=-D=\{-d \mid d \in D\}$.
-The Cayley graph on $G$ with connection set $D$, denoted by $\Cay(G,D)$, is the graph with vertices as elements of $G$ and two vertices $g, h \in G$ are adjacent if and only if $g-h \in D$. \end{defn}
+\begin{definition}[Cayley graph] Let $G$ be an additively written finite group of order $v$ and $D$ be a subset of $G$ such that the identity $0_G \notin D$ and $D=-D=\{-d \mid d \in D\}$.
+The Cayley graph on $G$ with connection set $D$, denoted by $\Cay(G,D)$, is the graph with vertices as elements of $G$ and two vertices $g, h \in G$ are adjacent if and only if $g-h \in D$. \end{definition}